SutekhVRC/VRCOSCQuery/VRChatOSCQueryBugs.md

 ## OSC/JSON Service Bind Address

 The VRChat application will not listen to the mDNS response with the TCP/JSON's A record.
 Instead it will send the HTTP request the default LAN address.

+## VRChat ignores mDNS requests without additional fields

+The VRChat client will ignore certain mDNS requests that sent their records within the answers instead of using Additional Answers.